 The cost of public sector pension provision is loading an intolerable and unsustainable burden on all of us who are taxpayers.
 Most worryingly, this is happening at a time when – if you’re a private sector worker – you’ll most likely be grappling with your own pension fund inadequacies.

-While many public sector workers including teachers – and employers, e.g. the schools themselves – do contribute from their own pay, the way that the pension scheme operates leaves it grossly underfunded.
-As a result, a vast chunk of public sector pensions are simply paid directly out of today‘s – and the future – tax revenues from all of us.
+While many public sectors including teachers – and employers, e.g. the schools themselves – do contribute from their own pay towards this, the way that the pension scheme operates leaves it grossly underfunded…. in other words, a vast chunk of the pensions are simply paid directly out of today‘s – and the future – tax revenues from all of us.

-The personal contributions made by workers to public sector pension funds are extraordinarily diverse.
-For example, the majority of civil servants are estimated to pay 1.5% towards their pension, while newer recruits must fork out between 3.5% and 6%.
+Yet precisely what personal contributions are made by workers to public sector pension funds is extraordinarily diverse.
+For example, it’s estimated the majority of civil servants pay 1.5% towards their pension, although newer recruits must fork out between 3.5% and 6%.

-Compare this with fire-fighting staff who had to contribute as much as 11% until 2006 when they hammered out an agreement to retire at 60 instead of 55, and changed their level of contribution to 8.5% of their salary.
+Compare this, then, with fire-fighting staff who had to contribute as much as 11% until 2006 when they hammered out an agreement to retire at 60 instead of 55, and changed their level of contribution to 8.5% of their salary.

-It is worth stressing that not all public sector pension funds are run in this manner; a number are funded by investments, most notably the local government scheme (see below) and the Universities Superannuation Scheme.
+It’s worth stressing that not all public sector pension funds are run in such a manner: a number are funded by investments – including most notably the local government scheme (see below) and universities superannuation scheme.

 So has the Government at least tried to wrestle with this problem?
 Well, despite recent reforms such as the raising of the pension age to 65 for those who join the public sector after 1 January 2007, the change will only generate savings of £13bn over the next 50 years.